 1. Wires Shorting

 So what is miswring dc offset error?
-The main suspect that may lead to the error is speaker cord coming into contact with the car chassis or cord getting shorted.
+The main suspect that may lead to the error is the speaker cord coming into contact with the car chassis or the cord getting shorted.

 If the speaker cord is damaged or the connections are loose, get a good speaker wire connector and fix the issue.